tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 Example that shows why we need to understand how efficient an algorithm is, and how we can describe in plain english that one algorithm is more efficient than another algorithm.

+..
+TODO: should HOW and Types of Time Complexity be moved to analyzing with big-o notation?

 How
 ---